BSidesMUC/BSidesMunich2023/tickets.md

 ### Workshops

 Please take a look at the agenda for the scheduled workshops.
-Each workshop has a separate registration link on eventbrite.

 **Registration for additional workshops will open on September 29, 2023 at 18:00 CEST.**